smurfix/DaBroker/doc/messages.rst

         pointing to other DaBroker objects) are encoded by adding their keys to the `r` dict.
 All objects have at least one reference field named `_meta` which points to that object's type.
-        The actual object key is in the `k` element.
+        The actual object key is a `Ref` object, stored in the `k` element and accessible as the object's `_key` attribute.

     *   Ref

         References to other objects.
-Their sole content is a `k` element with the object's key.

-        Keys currently are transmitted as simple lists.
-TODO.
+The actual key is a tuple, stored in the `k` element.
+The `c` element contains a crypto key which is required to retrieve that object; it is not included in the server's broadcasts which invalidate data.

     *   Info

-        DaBroker's meta object.
+        A DaBroker meta object.
 It describes the data fields of the objects whose `_meta` field refers to this `Info` object.

         The minimum data fields of `Info` objects are